Ricky Morton: NWA Tri-State / Mid-South Wrestling (1981, 1984–1986, 1987)

 In 1981, Morton began wrestling for NWA Tri-State.
 He formed a tag team with Eddie Gilbert, winning the NWA Tri-State Tag Team Championship twice.
 His second reign ended in August 1981 when he left the promotion.

 In 1984, Morton and Gibson began wrestling regularly for Mid-South Wrestling, the successor to NWA Tri-State.
 They won the Mid-South Tag Team Championship three times during 1984, trading the titles with The Midnight Express.
 Their third and final reign lasted until March 1985, when they lost to Steve Williams and Ted DiBiase.
 They continued to appear with Mid-South Wrestling until June 1985.

 Morton and Gibson reappeared with Mid-South Wrestling, by then renamed the Universal Wrestling Federation, throughout 1986.
 At the "Superdome Extravaganza" supercard in the Louisiana Superdome in June 1986, Morton unsuccessfully challenged Ric Flair for the NWA World Heavyweight Championship.

 Jim Crockett Promotions (1985–1988)

-In 1985, both teams moved on to the NWA's Jim Crockett Promotions and became famous due to the national television exposure of TBS.
-Ricky and Robert had a major feud with the "Russians", Ivan and Nikita Koloff and won the NWA World Tag Team Title.
-They traded the title again with the Russians and lost them to their hated rivals the Midnight Express on February 2, 1986 during Superstars on the Superstation due to their manager, Jim Cornette.
+In 1985, both teams moved on to the National Wrestling Alliance's Jim Crockett Promotions and became famous due to the national television exposure of TBS.
+Ricky and Robert had a major feud with the "Russians", Ivan Koloff and Nikita Koloff and won the NWA World Tag Team Title.
+They traded the title again with the Russians and lost them to their hated rivals the Midnight Express on February 2, 1986, during Superstars on the Superstation due to their manager, Jim Cornette.
 Cornette used his tennis racket on Robert to help his team win.